ciaranbrohan/pebble-cms/pages/default/01.home/default.md

 ---
-title: Welcome to Our Site
+title: "Welcome to Our Site"
 template: modular
 menu: Home
+order: 9999
 ---

-# Welcome to Our Site
+# Welcome to Our Siteefefefe

 This is a modular homepage that demonstrates the power of modular pages in our CMS.
 Each section below is a separate module that can be managed independently.